marcelgoh/marcelgoh.github.io/_posts/2019-07-20--hello-moon.md

  0110 0 11011 01101     Sets digit 14 to 3 and digit 15 to 4.
 ```

 To clear the accumulator register and load a new word from, say, memory address `K` into it, we use the instruction `CA K`.
-Then to actually send these messages to the DSKY, we use the `WRITE` instruction, which takes as its argument a channel number &mdash; in particular, channel 10 (octal) refers to the DSKY.
+Then to actually send these messages to the DSKY, we use the `WRITE` instruction, which takes as its argument a channel number.
+In particular, channel 10 (octal) refers to the DSKY.
 The instruction causes the contents of the accumulator register to be sent over the channel.
 Now we can organise our data, converting the signals into octal representation, and compose the full routine:

 ```
 # CONSTANTS AND VARIABLES